Understanding BPD · May 22, 2025

 Tips for your GP appointment

-• Write down symptoms: Especially if they’ve been going on for a while.
-Include mood swings, emotional reactions, struggles with identity, impulsive actions or self-harm.
+• Write down your symptoms.
+This might include mood swings, emotional reactions, struggles with identity, impulsive actions or self-harm.

-• Be specific: If certain symptoms are affecting your work, studies or relationships, say so.
+• Be specific about how symptoms affect your work, studies or relationships.

-Your GP may refer you to a mental health service – either a local NHS community team or a specialist personality disorder service if one is available in your area.
+Your GP might refer you to a mental health service.
+This could be a local NHS team or a specialist personality disorder service.

 Step 2: Referral to a mental health professional

-Once referred, you might be seen by a psychologist, psychiatrist or community mental health worker.
-The wait can vary depending on your local area, but don’t lose hope – this step is key for getting the right support.
+Once referred, you might see a psychologist, psychiatrist or community mental health worker.
+Waiting times vary, but try not to lose hope.
+This step is important to get the right support.

 What professionals look for

-Mental health professionals use diagnostic criteria to identify BPD, usually based on the ICD-11 (used by the NHS) or the DSM-5 (more common in research or international settings).
-You don’t need to know these inside out, but they help structure the process.
+Mental health workers use diagnostic guides like the ICD-11 (used by the NHS) or DSM-5 (more common internationally).
+You don’t need to know these yourself—they just help structure the process.

-To be diagnosed with BPD, a person usually needs to meet several criteria, such as:
+To be diagnosed with BPD, several signs usually need to be present, such as:

 • Stress-related paranoia or dissociation

-These symptoms need to have been present over time and across different areas of life – not just in one situation.
+These symptoms need to have been present for a while and across different parts of your life, not just in one situation.

 Step 3: The assessment

-This is where the actual diagnostic process begins in earnest.
-It’s usually done through one or more in-depth interviews.
-Some services also use questionnaires or structured tools.
+This is where the diagnosis really begins.
+It usually involves one or more in-depth interviews.
+Some places also use questionnaires or other tools.

-• Background history: Your early life, family dynamics and past mental health experiences
+• Your background: Early life, family, past mental health

-• Sense of self: Whether you feel like you have a stable identity or if it shifts often
+• Whether you have a stable sense of self or it changes a lot

 Step 4: Ruling out other conditions

-BPD can sometimes be confused with other mental health issues, like bipolar disorder, complex PTSD or ADHD.
-It’s also common for people to have more than one diagnosis.
+BPD can look like other mental health issues such as bipolar disorder, complex PTSD or ADHD.
+It’s also common to have more than one diagnosis.

-• Exploring how they affect different areas of life
+• How symptoms affect different parts of your life

-• Asking about trauma, substance use or physical health conditions
+• Any trauma, substance use or physical health issues

 Step 5: Getting the diagnosis